Need help dealing with violent or distressing online content? Learn more

 No parental control tool is 100% effective.
 Helping your child build good online safety habits is just as important.

+Wi-fi allows some devices to connect to the internet wirelessly using another device called a router.
 Some wi-fi routers come with software that allows you to set up parental controls across your whole family wi-fi network.
-The advantage of this is that the rules you make are applied on all your connected devices — laptops, tablets, smartphones, even game consoles and smart TVs.
+The advantage of this is that the rules you make are applied on all your connected devices – laptops, tablets, smartphones, even game consoles and smart TVs.
 However, you don't always get the same level of control and monitoring that you get from software installed on each device.

 Some internet service providers (ISPs) provide routers incorporating parental control features as part of their broadband products.